Chapter 12 Transportation

 route_rail and creates a new column representing the amount of travel along the centroid-to-centroid desire lines they represent:

-The method has some the limitations: in reality people do not travel to zone centroids or always use the shortest route algorithm for a particular mode.
+The method has some limitations: in reality, people do not travel to zone centroids or always use the shortest route algorithm for a particular mode.

 Transport systems operate at multiple interacting levels, meaning that geocomputational methods have great potential to generate insights into how they work.
 There is much more that could be done in this area: it would be possible to build on the foundations presented in this chapter in many directions.
 Transport is the fastest growing source of greenhouse gas emissions in many countries, and is set to become “the largest GHG emitting sector, especially in developed countries” (see EURACTIV.com).
 Because of the highly unequal distribution of transport-related emissions across society, and the fact that transport (unlike food and heating) is not essential for well-being, there is great potential for the sector to rapidly decarbonize through demand reduction, electrification of the vehicle fleet and the uptake of active travel modes such as walking and cycling.
 Further exploration of such ‘transport futures’ at the local level represents promising direction of travel for transport-related geocomputational research.

-Methodologically the foundations presented in this chapter could be extended by including more variables in the analysis.
+Methodologically, the foundations presented in this chapter could be extended by including more variables in the analysis.
 Characteristics of the route such as speed limits, busyness and the provision of protected cycling and walking paths could be linked to ‘mode-split’ (the proportion of trips made by different modes of transport).
-By aggregating OpenStreetMap data using buffers and spatial data methods presented in Chapters 3 and 4, for example, it would be possible to detect the presence of green space in close proximity to transport routes.
-Using R’s statistical modelling capabilities this could then be used to predict current and future levels of cycling, for example.
+By aggregating OpenStreetMap data using buffers and geographic data methods presented in Chapters 3 and 4, for example, it would be possible to detect the presence of green space in close proximity to transport routes.
+Using R’s statistical modeling capabilities, this could then be used to predict current and future levels of cycling, for example.

 This type of analysis underlies the Propensity to Cycle Tool (PCT), a publicly accessible (see www.pct.bike) mapping tool developed in R that is being used to prioritize investment in cycling across England (Lovelace et al. 2017).
 Similar tools could be used to encourage evidence-based transport policies related to other topics such as air pollution and public transport access around the world.